kubernetes/community/community-membership.md

   - Contributing to SIG or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
 - Subscribed to [`kubernetes-dev@googlegroups.com`](https://groups.google.com/forum/#!forum/kubernetes-dev)
 - Are actively contributing to 1 or more areas.
-- Sponsored by 2 members
+- Sponsored by 2 reviewers
-  - Find 2 members that you have worked with and agree to sponsor your membership
+  - Find 2 reviewers that you have worked with and agree to sponsor your membership
   - Send an email to *kubernetes-membership@googlegroups.com* with:
    - CC: your sponsors on the message
-   - Subject: `New membership for <your-GH-handle>`
+   - Subject: `REQUEST: New membership for <your-GH-handle>`
    - Body: GitHub handles of sponsors
    - Body: List of contributions (PRs authored / reviewed, Issues responded to, etc)
-  - Have your sponsoring members reply confirmation of sponsorship: `+1`
+  - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`
   - Wait for response to the message
 - Have read the [developer guide](contributors/devel/README.md)